krisztianloki/ess_plcfactory/README.md

 PLC Factory is intended to simplify programming PLCs by automatically generating template files.

+example of an invocation:
+python plcfactory.py --device LNS-LEBT-010:Vac-PLC-11111 --template 4

 TODO:

+- (?) implement named variables, e.g. counters, in PLCF_Lang

 - clean up repository (will be done at the end)

-- implement backtracking for properties, so that a template can have a reference to a property of a device it is controlled by

-- (?) implement named variables, e.g. counters, in PLCF_Lang
+- code cleanup

+- extend documentation